isc-projects/kea/doc/guide/keactrl.rst

 The ``kea_verbose`` parameter specifies the verbosity of the servers being started.
 When ``kea_verbose`` is set to "yes" the logging level of the server is set to DEBUG.
-Modification of the logging severity in a configuration file, as described in :ref:`Logging <logging>`, will have no effect as long as the ``kea_verbose`` is set to "yes."
+Modification of the logging severity in a configuration file, as described in :ref:`logging`, will have no effect as long as the ``kea_verbose`` is set to "yes."
 Setting it to "no" will cause the server to use the logging levels specified in the Kea configuration file.
 If no logging configuration is specified, the